 A fall is defined as a person coming to rest on the ground or another lower level; sometimes a body part strikes against an object that breaks the fall.
 Typically, events caused by acute disorders (eg, stroke, seizure) or overwhelming environmental hazards (eg, being struck by a moving object) are not considered falls.

-For adults, driving is the most important method of independent transportation.
-In 2011, there were 35 million licensed drivers ≥ 65 yr in the US, including many ≥ 80 yr ( Percentage of Drivers by Age and Sex).
-Progressive disease that impairs driving in older adults may have two serious adverse outcomes: injury or death resulting from a motor vehicle crash (MVC) or driving cessation.
+For many older adults, driving an automobile is their preferred option for community transportation.
+Medical disorders that impair driving in older adults may have two serious adverse outcomes: injury or death resulting from a motor vehicle crash (MVC) or driving cessation.